SharifAmit/DilatedFCNSegmentation/README.md

 # License
 Dilated FCN-2s Segmentation is released under the MIT License, you can read the license file included in the reposity for details.

+Please cite our paper if you use our codes or material in your work:

+@ARTICLE{2017arXiv170708254A,
+   author = {{Amit Kamran}, S. and {Shihab Sabbir}, A.},
+    title = "{Efficient Yet Deep Convolutional Neural Networks for Semantic Segmentation}", archivePrefix = "arXiv", eprint = {1707.08254}, primaryClass = "cs.CV", keywords = {Computer Science - Computer Vision and Pattern Recognition}, year = 2017
+}